Tactical Combat Casualty Care

-Tactical Combat Casualty Care (TCCC or TC3) are the United States military guidelines for trauma life support in prehospital combat medicine, designed to reduce preventable deaths while maintaining operation success.
+Tactical Combat Casualty Care (TCCC or TC3), formerly known as Self Aid Buddy Care, is a set of guidelines for trauma life support in prehospital combat medicine published by the United States Defense Health Agency.
+They are designed to reduce preventable deaths while maintaining operational success.
 The TCCC guidelines are routinely updated and published by the Committee on Tactical Combat Casualty Care (CoTCCC), which is part of the Defense Committees on Trauma (DCoT) division of the Defense Health Agency (DHA).
 TCCC was designed in the 1990s for the Special Operations Command medical community.
 Originally a joint Naval Special Warfare Command and Special Operations Medical Research & Development initiative, CoTCCC developed combat-appropriate and evidence-based trauma care based on injury patterns of previous conflicts.
 The original TCCC corpus was published in a Military Medicine supplement in 1996.
 TCCC has since become a Department of Defense (DoD) course, conducted by National Association of Emergency Medical Technicians.

 Committee on Tactical Combat Casualty Care

 The CoTCCC was originally established by the United States Special Operations Command in 2002 before moving to the Naval Medical Education & Training Command in 2004.
 The CoTCCC was moved again in 2007 as a standing subcommittee of the Defense Health Board (DHB).
 In 2012, the CoTCCC was once again moved to the domain of the JTS.
 In August 2018, the JTS along with CoTCCC were realigned as a directorate of the DHA.
 The CoTCCC now operates as a component of the DCoT.
 The CoTCCC has 42 voting members, who are specialized physicians, providers, and enlisted medical specialties from the United States Army, Navy, Air Force, Marine Corps, and Coast Guard.
-The TCCC Working Group is larger group operating in conjunction with the CoTCCC consisting of non-voting members from throughout the DoD, US government agencies, civilian medical professionals, and partner nations.
+The TCCC Working Group is a larger group operating in conjunction with the CoTCCC consisting of non-voting members from throughout the DoD, US government agencies, civilian medical professionals, and partner nations.